 1911 Ziegfeld Follies of 1911 opens at New York's Jardin de Paris.
 Irving Berlin contributes songs including "Woodman, Woodman, Spare That Tree" and "You've Built a Fire Down in My Heart."

 1975 The first revival of Arthur Miller’s Death of a Salesman at Circle in the Square on Broadway, starring George C. Scott as tragic hero Willy Loman.
 The play, directed by Scott, also features Teresa Wright, Harvey Keitel, and James Farentino as the Loman family.

 1991 The most recent revival of George Bernard Shaw's Getting Married is revived on Broadway at Circle in the Square.
-Stephen Porter directs a cast that includes Elizabeth Franz, Patrick Tull, Simon Jones, Madeleine Potter and Walter Bobbie.
-The production will play 70 performances and close Aug.
-25.
+Stephen Porter directs a cast that includes Elizabeth Franz, Patrick Tull, Simon Jones, Madeleine Potter, and Walter Bobbie.
+The production plays 70 performances and close August 25.

 2008 Cirque Dreams Jungle Fantasy, the family-friendly theatrical, acrobatic, and musical adventure that evokes the exotica of untamed places, opens at the Broadway Theatre for a ten week run.